AAP Recommendations and Diagnostic Guidelines for ADHD

 - Primary care clinicians should initiate an evaluation of ADHD for any child 4 to 18 years of age who has significant academic or behavioral problems and symptoms of inattention, hyperactivity, or impulsivity.
 Attention-deficit/hyperactivity disorder often becomes apparent when a child enters a structured school setting, but symptoms can emerge prior to kindergarten or may not be recognized until adolescence.

 - To make a diagnosis of ADHD, primary care clinicians should determine that the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision (DSMIV-TR) criteria have been met (including documentation of impairment in more than one major setting) with information obtained primarily from reports of parents or guardians and teachers.
 The DSM-IV-TR is a manual published by the American Psychiatric Association that describes all mental health conditions in children and adults.
 Information obtained from parents, guardians, and caregivers should be the basis for determining if the DSM-IV-TR criteria are met.
-A revision of the DSM, which will be called DSM-V, is being prepared and is expected to be released in 2013.
+The latest revision is called DSM-V.

 - In the evaluation of a child for ADHD, primary care clinicians should include assessment for other conditions that might occur along with ADHD, including emotional or behavioral (eg, anxiety, depressive, oppositional defiant, and conduct disorders), developmental (eg, learning and language disorders), and physical (eg, tics, sleep apnea) conditions.